hbc/knowledgebase/scrnaseq/Demuxafy_HowTo.md

 # Run popscle pileup ahead of freemuxlet
 singularity exec $DEMUXAFY popscle dsc-pileup --sam demuxafy/data/possorted_genome_bam_filtered.bam --vcf demuxafy/data/GRCh38_1000G_MAF0.01_ExonFiltered_ChrEncoding_sorted.vcf --group-list $BARCODES --out $FREEMUXLET_OUTDIR/pileup
 ```

+_NOTE_: When running the dsc-pileup step on O2, at some point the job might get stalled despite no error message being issued.
+From my experience, this usually means that the requested memory needs to be increased (I used 48G-56G for most samples I processed, and encountered issues when lowering down to 32G).
+After filtering the BAM file and with the appropriate amount of memory available, the dsc-pileup step usually completes within 2-3 hours.

 ## Workflow